 Child Sexual Exploitation and the Hospitality Trade

-The Sheffield Safeguarding Children Board works closely with other statutory authorities and the licensed trade to promote risk management in relation to child sexual exploitation.
+The Sheffield Children Safeguarding Partnership works closely with other statutory authorities and the licensed trade to promote risk management in relation to child sexual exploitation.
 We provide guidance and training to help licensed traders identify risk and report concerns at different types of licensed locations, so that children remain safe and businesses operate responsibly.